 - Continuing to honor end-users’ choice to opt out of interest-based advertising, regardless of how the definition of "sale" is applied to the disclosure of personal information for advertising, marketing, and analytics.

 - Requiring our customers to disclose in their Privacy Notice a section addressing California Residents and linking to our California Residents PN section (to be available sometime in October).

 How You Can Comply

 You know your business better than we do, but here are some tips for how you can ensure that you comply with this new privacy law.

-- To discuss the “service provider” exception to the CCPA or describe the functionality of any “Do Not Sell My Personal Information” link you intend to post on your website to ensure that NextRoll can honor the opt-out you provide please reach out [not sure what resource to add here??].
+- To discuss the service provider exception to the CCPA, describe the functionality of any “Do Not Sell My Personal Information” link, and to ensure that NextRoll can honor the opt-out you provide, please reach out to our support team.